CSCfi/rems/docs/architecture/013-event-design.md

 ## Discussion

+Since REMS commands are part of our public API, it makes sense to keep commands large.
+This way the user's intent can usually be represented with one command, keeping the frontend simple.
+Also, since one command means one database transaction (see [ADR 010: Database transactions](010-transactions.md)), issuing a single command is safer than issuing multiple commands.
+API usage is also nicer when you can often just post a single command.

-So far REMS used quite large and nongeneric events, for example splitting request-review and request-decision to separate events.
-This way the events are more explicit and closely mirror the user's intent.
+However, since commands and events are decoupled, we could have these commands produce multiple small events.
+So far REMS has favoured most commands producing just one large and nongeneri events.
+Also commands haven't reused events (for example review-requested and decision-requested are separate events).
+This way the events are more explicit and mirror the user's intent just like our commands.

 Design 1 was an attempt at using smaller, more decoupled events.
 However that immediately ran into problems with consuming events